ankitrookie/web3-notes/Token.md

 For more instence : If in future i want to create my own token called AnkitCoin, so what will i do.
 Call a function on the solana smart contract.
 So that will create new account for me.

+This exact thing creating account is called minting account(Mint Account).

+More jargon :: In solana each token mint account has a fised size of 82 bytes.
+Coz every mint is same and storing same thing right so that why it is constant accross the mint.